AliKarbasiCom/PEGASUS/Client/ReadMe.txt

 #Any_Questions?

-If you have any question about this project, just send an E-mail to Ali.Codes@iCloud.com
+If you have any question about this project, just send an E-mail to Ali@SoloCode.ir

 #Also...